Ghosts of Two Greedy Brothers, A Love Triangle, and a Hidden Fortune Haunt This Massachusetts Castle

 Are you ready for a story that involves a love triangle, a hidden fortune, and ghosts?
 I mean, it sounds like the perfect Netflix weekend binge.

-You and I both know that ghost sightings, the unexplained, and tall tales are commonplace in New England because of our long, haunted history, but we still thrive on them as do visitors to New England.
+You and I both know those ghost sightings, the unexplained, and tall tales are commonplace in New England because of our long, haunted history, but we still thrive on them as do visitors to New England.

-So let's journey to suburban Boston to the Charles H. Tenney property in Methuen, Massachusetts.
+So, let's journey to suburban Boston to the Charles H. Tenney property in Methuen, Massachusetts.
 Allegedly, there is a yet-to-be-found hidden fortune that was buried on the property in the late 1800s.

-According to the Hollow Hill website, brothers Nathaniel and Mark Gorrill, worked at Tenney Castle, known as Grey Court.
-They both fell in love with some beautiful, mystery woman.
+According to the Hollow Hill website, brothers Nathaniel and Mark Gorrill worked at Tenney Castle, known as Grey Court.
+They both fell in love with some beautiful mystery woman.
 Neither had a chance to really fight for her, because legend has it that she rejected them both.

 Yes, there's always a woman.
 Of course, instead of bonding over the rejection and knocking back some drinks, they blamed each other for ruining their chances with this intriguing woman.
 They never spoke again, even though they continued to live together in their parents' home, Hollow Hill stated.